Jontsu/huffmanLZ/documentation/testing.md

 ![Test coverage](graph/testcoverage.png)

-Unit tests and branch coverage can be ran from terminal with commands
+To run the tests and generate a branch coverage report, use the following commands in the terminal:

 ```bash
 coverage run --branch -m unittest discover